wix-incubator/erb/testing/wix-jvm-bootstrap-testkit/README.md

   - version: maven version, mandatory;
  - port: server port to listen on.
  - config: app config to be injected into bootstrap app.
+ - timeout: int, ms, defaults to 10s - number of seconds to wait for app to start.

 Example: